 This pumpkin decor tureen above is a great way to change the way you think about what you use to decorate.

 It’s for serving… but who says you can’t use it as decorative accents filled with faux florals?
 Or as a cookie jar?
 Or as a candy dish?

-The shape is there and the price is right.
+The shape is there and though it’s a bit pricey, it’s high-quality and versatile.
 So, have fun playing around with how you use this year to year!

 This ceramic pumpkin gravy boat was too cute not to share.

 Of course, it will be perfect for Thanksgiving.
 But what about a little warmed syrup for pancakes on Sunday morning?